 Dean of Students

-Latin Teacher; English Teacher; Quilting Teacher; Associate Director of Residential Life for Staff
+Latin & English Teacher; Associate Director of Residential Life for Staff; Dorm Advisor

 Sheppard Morrison has an A.B. in classics and a concentration in theatre.
 She has taught in many settings including a Montessori Stepping Stones program and adult education in theatre.
 She also has taught middle and high school history, English, computer, journalism, and Latin classes and has worked as a paraprofessional reference librarian.
 She came to Chatham Hall in 2002.